 And that’s exactly why I’m doing this review.
 So you can not only take advantage of the MVP study package, but you can also use it correctly for maximum benefit.

 Before we delve into the MVP Package, let’s briefly touch on the other products on offer.
-As you will see when you land on the TA page, there are typically 3 tiers available per certification for you to make use of.
+As you will see when you land on the TA page, there are typically 3 tiers available per certification for you to use.

-Each has a varying amount of material included starting with the Rookie Package, which just comes with the complete study guide, then the All-star, which contains the study guide, flash cards and practice tests and finally the MVP Package, which is all inclusive and comes with a 99% pass guarantee.
+Each has a varying amount of material included starting with the Rookie Package, which comes with the complete study guide, then the All-star, which contains the study guide, flashcards, and practice tests, and finally, the MVP Package, which is an all-inclusive and comes with a 99% pass guarantee.

-Trainer Academy also gives you the option to purchase stand-alone materials, allowing you to customize your experience.
+Trainer Academy also allows you to purchase stand-alone materials and customize your experience.

-Above you can see the individual materials options available.
-I strongly advise going for the full MVP package (NASM in this case), but if you do have a solid grounding in exercise science, or you’re just on a bit of a budget, I suggest adding the blueprint and cheat sheet to the All-star and blueprint, cheat sheet and practice tests to the Rookie package.
+Above, you can see the individual materials options available.
+I strongly advise going for the full MVP package (NASM in this case).
+Still, if you have a solid grounding in exercise science or are just on a bit of a budget, I suggest adding the blueprint and cheat sheet to the All-star and blueprint, cheat sheet and practice tests to the Rookie package.

-Whatever you decide, you’re still going to optimize your odds in passing the final exam.
+Whatever you decide, you will still optimize your odds of passing the final exam.

-This article will be focusing on the MVP packages, so buckle up as we take a deep dive in.
+This article will focus on the MVP packages, so buckle up as we dive deeply.

 Trainer Academy Packages: